tim-js/revojs.ro/src/blog/2019-12-24-registration/index.md

 ## A new ti.to registration app

 As we mentioned before, the ti.to check-in app did not display a unique, incremental identifier.
-However, when you export the attendees lists in CSV format, such a number gets generated.
+However, when you export the attendees lists in CSV format, such a number actually gets generated.
 Fortunately, ti.to also exposes an [Admin API](https://ti.to/docs/api/admin/#tickets-get-a-ticket) you can query to retrieve it.

 <figure>
   <img src="export-attendees-list.png" alt="how to export attendees list from ti.to: go to event page, attendees, export then select export as CSV"/>